 Jessica joined OSF in early 2016 and moved into the position of Stakeholder Outreach & Education in 2017, shortly after completing her first year with the company.
 In early 2018, Jessica took on her current role of Manager, Industry Relations & Education, which brings her face-to-face and online with those interested in Arctic® apples, to ensure that accurate and helpful information is shared.

-Denise Everett – Communications Manager
+Denise Briggs – Communications Manager

-Denise Everett studied Broadcast Journalism at Mount Royal University in her hometown of Calgary, Alberta.
+Denise Briggs studied Broadcast Journalism at Mount Royal University in her hometown of Calgary, Alberta.
 With over 15 years of experience, Denise’s versatile career has allowed her to gain valuable experience in a number of capacities including as a reporter, anchor, producer, creative writer, editor, marketing manager, entrepreneur, and in the Royal Canadian Mounted Police (RCMP) 911 operational communications center.
 One of her proudest professional accomplishments was being presented with the IAFF International Media Award for an editorial she wrote on the link between firefighting and certain cancers – a topic close to her heart.